 The singer-songwriter opens up about jumping into the world of comedy and changing perceptions on butch identity in her new show at Edinburgh Fringe, Butch Ado About Nothing

-BY ANNIE CALLAHAN, IMAGE BY JOHN HELPS
+BY AC CALLAHAN, IMAGE BY JOHN HELPS

 Grace Petrie has always had the ability to work a crowd.
 Her soul-stirring stories and charming quips are slotted between her politically-powered acoustic folk tunes, making them a fundamental part of her live shows.
 Grace is best-known for her 2018 hit, Black Tie – a queer anthem chronicling her experiences of growing up as a butch lesbian.
 The Leicestershire singer talks to DIVA about opening up the conversation around butch identity through her new venture into comedy.